ayush585/ayush585/README.md

 ### 👋 Hello World!

-I’m **Ayushman Mukherjee**, a 15-year-old enthusiast passionate about building real-world AI and Web solutions.
+I’m **Ayushman Mukherjee**, a 15-year-old enthusiast passionate about building real-world AI and Web3 solutions.
 From fine-tuning LLMs to creating full-stack Web3 apps, I love working on ideas that solve real problems.

 ---